OwnZones/efp/README.md

 When working with media workflows, both live and non-live, we use framing protocols such as MP4 and MPEG-TS, often transported over HTTP (TCP).
 Some of the protocols used for media transport are also tied to a certain underlying transport mechanism (RTMP, HLS, WebRTC…), and some are agnostic to the underlying transport (MP4, MPEG-TS…).
 The protocols tied to an underlying transport type forces the user to the behavior of that protocol’s properties, for example, TCP when using RTMP.
 If you use MP4 as framing agnostic to the underlying transport and then transport the data using a protocol where you might lose data and the delivery might be out of order, there is no mechanism to correct for that in the MP4-box domain.

 For those situations, MPEG-TS has traditionally been used and is a common multiplexing standard for media.
 However, MPEG-TS, was designed in the mid ’90s for the transport of media over ATM networks and was later also heavily used in the serial ASI interface.
 MPEG-TS solved a lot of transport problems in the 1990’s where simplex transport was common and data integrity looked different.
 However, MPEG-TS has not changed since then, it does not match modern IP protocols well and it has a high protocol overhead.
 Some of today’s underlying transport protocols also lose data and there might be out of order delivery of data.
-MPEG-TS was not built to handle that type of delivery behavior.
+MPEG-TS was not built to handle that type of delivery behaviour.

 There has been work done in the MPEG group to modernize media/data framing using MMT (MPEG Media Transport) for better adaption against underlying transport.
 MMT is currently used in the ATSC 3.0 standard but has not gained popularity in the data center/cloud/internet domain.